DataS-DHSC/consultation_example/README.md

 The data cleaning problem arises due to the questions and possible responses to some questions being different between the data sources.
 For example...

 - Main question: To what extent do you agree with [thing A]?
-  - Possible responses: Strongly agree, Agree, Disagree, Strongly disagree,
+  - Possible responses: Strongly agree, Agree, Disagree, Strongly disagree, NA

 - Corresponding easy read question: How much do you agree or disagree with [thing A]?
   - Possible responses: Definitely agree, Agree, Disagree, Definitely disagree, NA